 Students are also given the opportunity to study Physical Education as one of their option subjects.
-By doing so, students receive an additional two lessons of P.E a week.
+By doing so, students receive an additional three lessons of P.E a week.
 All students who select P.E as an option study the BTEC First Award in Sport.
 This is a vocational qualification which is the equivalent to one GCSE and is recognised by all providers of further education.
 It provides students with the fundamental knowledge and skills needed to progress into the world of sport and physical activity.
-Areas of study include Fitness for Sport and Exercise, Training for Personal Fitness, Leading Sport Activities and Practical Sports Performance.
-Most students who study this qualification go on successfully studying it further within our Sixth Form at Key Stage 5.
+Areas of study include Fitness for Sport and Exercise, Practical Sports Performance, Principles of Personal Training and Leading Sports Activities.
+Most students who study this qualification go on successfully studying it further within our Sixth Form at Key Stage five.

 At Key Stage 5 students have the opportunity to study the Cambridge Technical Extended Certificate in Sport and Physical Activity; the equivalent of one A-Level or the Cambridge Technical Diploma in Sport and Physical Activity; the equivalent of two A-Levels.
-Students also have the opportunity to join our highly successful Football Academy, run by Mr Albin.
+Students also have the opportunity to join our highly successful Football Academy, run by M&M Academy.
 For more information about the Football Academy, please see below.